-Whether you have built a prototype, proceeded with user testing, or have achieved tangible milestones, we want to hear from you!
-If you have launched your product or service in the market and are looking to scale your impact – we are definitely interested!
+If you have launched your product or service in the market and are looking to scale your social and business impact – we are definitely interested!

-Yes but we encourage individuals to set up legally incorporated entities as the aim of Singtel Future Makers is to support social impact start-ups to make a positive impact on the society.
+We will strongly encourage individuals to set up legally incorporated entities as the aim of Singtel Future Makers is to scale solutions that can achieve both social and business impact.

 No, but our focus is to make a social impact in Singapore, as well as in the region.
 As long as your start-up has Singapore as one of its focus and meets the eligibility criteria stated in this section you are welcome to apply for the programme.
 However, please note that your team will need to participate in the activities that will be taking place in Singapore.
 There will not be additional reimbursements on any travel and accommodation expenses on top of the grant funding provided as part of the programme benefits.

 The Singtel Future Makers programme lasts for 4 months.
 The start-ups will attend working sessions, regular coaching and business mentoring by seasoned entrepreneurs and industry experts.
 Most importantly, there are ample opportunities for community engagement and access to networking events.

-No, Singtel does not take any equity or royalty for the support provided as the aim of Singtel Future Makers is to foster social impact through technology, innovation and entrepreneurship and build the ecosystem for social innovation through capacity building of start-ups leveraging technology for social good.
+No, Singtel does not take any equity or royalty for the support provided as the aim of Singtel Future Makers is to build the ecosystem for social innovation through capacity building of start-ups leveraging technology for social good.

-We aim to provide clarity in strategic goals, alignment of business and social objectives, and a wider impact on society.
-The Singtel Group and its partners are not obliged to engage with any of the start-ups at the end of the programme but are open to collaboration opportunities should there be business relevance and fit.
-Also, Singtel will select up to 2 applicants which have potential to scale regionally to compete and pitch for a collective pool of funding of up to S$60,000 against the Singtel Group and its Associates.
+We aim to foster more solutions with business and social objectives that create a wider impact on society.
+Singtel Group will encourage further collaboration opportunities between the start-up and the business including commercialisation pilots if the solution is relevant.
+Also, Singtel will select up to 2 past and present applicants which have potential to scale regionally to compete and pitch for a collective pool of funding of up to S$100,000 against representatives from Optus, Globe, Telkomsel and AIS.
 Further details will be disclosed when the applicants are accepted into the programme.